 ERDDAP

-is a web application and a web service that aggregates scientific data from diverse local and
+is a web application and a web service that aggregates scientific data from

-remote sources and offers a simple, consistent way to download subsets of the data in common file
+remote sources and offers a simple, consistent way to download subsets of the

 formats and make graphs and maps.